Ghostty Terminal: A Complete Setup Guide for Modern Mac Development

 Performance

 Ghostty is built using the Zig programming language, which contributes to its impressive speed.
-Recent benchmarks place Ghostty as one of the fastest terminals for reading and displaying large Unicode files.
-In a comparison of popular terminal emulators, Ghostty ranked second in speed, only slightly behind Alacritty:
+Benchmarks often place Ghostty among the fastest terminals for reading and displaying large Unicode files.

 TerminalVersionSpeed